What causes mucus in stool? Is this a concern?

 A small amount of mucus in stool is usually nothing to worry about.
-Stool normally contains a small amount of mucus — a jelly-like substance that your intestines make to keep the lining of your colon moist and lubricated.
+Stool normally contains a small amount of mucus — a jellylike substance that your intestines make to keep the lining of your colon moist and lubricated.

 But you should talk to your doctor if you notice an increased amount of mucus in stool — particularly if it begins happening regularly or if it's accompanied by bleeding or a change in bowel habits.

-- Fischbach FT, et al. Manual of Laboratory and Diagnostic Tests.
-8th ed.
-Philadelphia, Pa.: Lippincott Williams & Wilkins; 2009:292.
+- Fischbach FT, et al. Stool studies.
+In: Fischbach's Manual of Laboratory and Diagnostic Tests.
+10th ed.
+Philadelphia, Pa.: Wolters Kluwer; 2018.

 - LaRocque R, et al. Approach to the adult with acute diarrhea in resource-rich settings. https://www.uptodate.com/contents/search.
 Accessed May 24, 2018.